 Posting an email address like firstname.lastname@example.org can enable users to get in touch with you.
 They will simply write an email.
 However, not all users are happy writing emails and responding to emails does not scale well.
 For example, keeping track of emails that represent similar feedback usually requires you to manually count and maintain a backlog somewhere else, e.g. in Trello or Jira.
 In general, a feedback email address provides user engagement on a personal level but does not scale well once numbers go up.

 Places like Quora, Reddit, Facebook Groups and any other community are a good way to collect user feedback.
 You can engage with users and find out about what they like about your game and where improvements can help.
 Moreover, users can interact with other users and exchange info, so the interaction can happen without your moderation.
 Managing a community can also be a challenge.
 You need to invest time.
 Lack of moderation can have users turning sour without you noticing and further amplifying, so showing presence in and moderating communities in advisable.

 You can build anything in-game: feedback buttons, rating, gathering stats - anything you can think of.
 Though, usually, this comes at high development cost.
 Usually, in-game feedback is ideal for highly specific feedback inside the game, combined with statistics.
 Running general user engagement (idea collection, voting) is difficult with in-game feedback and comes at high development cost.

 Showing you care about your users' gaming experience will turn users into fans.
 In addition to the above mentioned ways there is an easy solution to collect user feedback for games: setting up a feature voting page on Productific.
 Getting started takes only minutes:

 - Step 1:

-Join Productific on the free plan, ideal for testing and exploration (1 minute, no credit card required).
+Join Productific on the free trial of any plan, ideal for testing and exploration (time required: 1 minute).

 - Step 2:

 Create a feedback page for your game.
 Describe your game and list the ideas you already have for voting by your users. (this takes 5 minutes)